tekknolagi/isdt/lecture-notes/2-vcs.md

 $
 ```

-In our hypothetical example, you could see the history of `main` the file, not
+In our hypothetical example, you could see the history of `main` the file,
-`main` the branch, by running `git log -- main`.
+instead of `main` the branch, by running `git log -- main`.

 #### Seeing what's changed